 Demonstrate compliance with the relevant standards in E24.6.1 Lighting of the Auckland Unitary Plan (Operative in Part) as appended to this consent.

 Demonstrate compliance with the AS/NZS 1158 P requirements and clearly specify what P Category the lighting design will achieve.
 The selection criteria for the chosen lighting category should also be presented (i.e. pedestrian/cycle activity, risk of crime etc,).

+Demonstrate that dark-sky policies have been considered and that there will be no direct light emission towards the sky.

+Demonstrate that the lighting specifications are consistent with the Bat Management Plan, specifically Conditions 40 g and h.

-The finalised design details certified by the qualified Lighting Engineer must be established prior to the development hereby consented being first occupied and thereafter retained and maintained, to the satisfaction of Council.
+The finalised design details certified by the qualified Lighting Engineer and Council must be established prior to the development hereby consented being first occupied and thereafter retained and maintained..

 Advice Note: